 Our new music editor Pete Wisher breaks down seven artists who you should all be listening out for this year…

-Brighton-based Yonaka were one of my favourite acts of 2018, and are a band that deserves some serious attention going forward.
-They’ve been on tour with the likes of Don Broco, Kasabian and Bring Me The Horizon throughout the last twelve months, wowing crowds and the festival circuit with their incendiary and aggressive mix of punk, alternative hip-hop and straight up power rock.
+Brighton-based Yonaka was one of my favourite acts of 2018, and are a band that deserves some serious attention going forward.
+They’ve been on tour with the likes of Don Broco, Kasabian and Bring Me The Horizon throughout the last twelve months, wowing crowds and the festival circuit with their incendiary and aggressive mix of punk, alternative hip-hop and straight-up power rock.
 And the material they’ve put out in 2018 alone does more than enough to justify why people should be getting on board the Yonaka hype train.
-The Teach Me To Fight and Creature EPs are chock-full of addictive tunes to feed the masses - ‘Death By Love’ and ‘Creature’ have some understated light pop sensibilities to be found underneath the authoritative instrumentals, whilst ‘Fired Up’ is a blazing tune armed with a insanely catchy hook and a passionate vocal performance from front woman Theresa Jarvis.
+The Teach Me To Fight and Creature EPs are chock-full of addictive tunes to feed the masses – ‘Death By Love’ and ‘Creature’ have some understated light pop sensibilities to be found underneath the authoritative instrumentals, whilst ‘Fired Up’ is a blazing tune armed with an insanely catchy hook and a passionate vocal performance from frontwoman Theresa Jarvis.

 The UK’s next big emerging rock band?
 With an album on the not-too-distant horizon and momentum firmly in their direction, I’d bet on Yonaka any day.
 Having already sold out Camden’s Electric Ballroom in October, they’ll be filling much bigger spaces over the coming twelve months as an absolute certainty.